isomerpages/moe-chuachukangsec/_events/2025 School Events/Open House 2025 Frequently Asked Questions.md

 </li>
 <li>
 <p>If a student uses HMT as his/her L1, he/she is not allowed to use MT in
-the computation of R5/R4, as MOE only allows students to use ONE MT grade at any one time, and not both.
+the computation of R5/R4, as MOE only allows students to use <u>ONE MT grade</u> at any one time, and not both.
 If he/she uses EL as his L1, he/she can choose either the HMT or MT grade for the computation of R5/R4, whichever is better.</p>
 </li>
 <li>
 <p>Hindi classes will be held within the school premises for the year 2026.
 However, this arrangement is reviewed on a yearly basis.</p>
 </li>
 </ul>
-<h3><strong>5.
-SUBJECT ALLOCATION</strong></h3>
+<h3>5.
+SUBJECT ALLOCATION</h3>
 <h4>5.1 How many subjects are offered at Sec 3?</h4>
 <ul data-tight="true" class="tight">
 <li>